Piracetam

-Piracetam is a drug marketed as a treatment for myoclonus.
-It is also used as a cognitive enhancer to improve memory, attention, and learning.
-Evidence to support its use is unclear, with some studies showing modest benefits in specific populations and others showing minimal or no benefit.
+Piracetam is a drug that has efficacy in cognitive disorders, vertigo, cortical myoclonus, dyslexia, and sickle cell anemia; sources differ on its usefulness for dementia.
 Piracetam is sold as a medication in many European countries.
-Sale of piracetam is not illegal in the United States, although it is not regulated nor approved by the FDA so it is legally sold for research use only.
+Piracetam in the United States is not approved for general use.

 Piracetam is in the racetams group, with chemical name 2-oxo-1-pyrrolidine acetamide.
-It is a derivative of the neurotransmitter GABA and shares the same 2-oxo-pyrrolidone base structure with pyroglutamic acid.
-Piracetam is a cyclic derivative of GABA (gamma-aminobutyric acid).
+It is a cyclic derivative of the neurotransmitter GABA and shares the same 2-oxo-pyrrolidone base structure with pyroglutamic acid.
 Related drugs include the anticonvulsants levetiracetam and brivaracetam, and the putative nootropics aniracetam and phenylpiracetam.

 Efficacy

 Dementia

 A 2001 Cochrane review concluded that there was not enough evidence to support piracetam for dementia or cognitive problems.
 A 2005 review found some evidence of benefit in older subjects with cognitive impairment.
 In 2008, a working group of the British Academy of Medical Sciences noted that many of the trials of piracetam for dementia were flawed.